Can any company join RE100?

 Does RE100 consider energy storage to be renewable energy source?

 No. Energy storage systems are an essential part of a highly renewable grid, but they cannot be considered as renewable sources of energy.

 Energy storage systems are not inherently renewable or non-renewable.
 A storage system can store electricity produced by renewable sources or non-renewables sources and what makes the electricity renewable is not the fact that it was stored but rather how it was generated.
 RECS issued for energy storage are not valid for RE100.

 What data is requested by RE100 during the reporting process and why?

-The RE100 campaign is designed for businesses to commit to 100% renewable electricity.
-This requires the transparent and accurate reporting of the organization’s electricity and renewable electricity consumption.
-RE100 also asks for other information such as the organization’s strategy towards renewable energy sourcing and types of renewable energy sourcing options and technology.
+RE100 is a campaign is for businesses committed to sourcing 100% renewable electricity.
+To track member progress, maintain the credibility of the campaign, and to gather the data necessary to advocate on behalf of renewable electricity RE100 requires the transparent and accurate reporting of the organization’s electricity and renewable electricity consumption.
+RE100 also asks for other information such as the organization’s strategy towards renewable electricity sourcing, types of renewable electricity sourcing options and technology.